thetucan1/web/README.md

 # The Crypto Info

--In this space you can find the different deposit and withdrawal networks of cryptocurrency exchanges with greater liquidity.
+-On this website you can find the information of the different chains that the exchanges use for the withdrawal and deposit of your cryptocurrencies

 -At the moment we include information on Bitcoin and Ethereum and the stable coins with the highest volume.